canna chef

 These variables can increase or decrease the potency of your edibles in unexpected ways.
 The only way to know precisely how much CBD or THC is in your infusion is through lab-testing.
 But who wants to spend the time and money for a lab test on their butter or oil every time they plan to make a batch of cookies?

 As you can see, dosing edibles can become quite complicated even if you do have access to lab-tested cannabis.
-Tools like online calculators and portable cannabis test kits can take some of the guesswork out of dosing your edibles.
+Tools like At Home Cannabis Potency Test Kits and online calculators can take some of the guesswork out of dosing your edibles.

 Conducting a THC or CBD potency test is quick and easy with tCheck.
 You simply place a sample of your infusion on the tray and insert it into the device.
 In minutes, tCheck will tell you how much CBD or THC is in your infusion.